diacritics/database/spec/README.md

 ## 3. Dist Branch

 The `dist` branch contains generated data from master's `src/` files combined into a single file, `diacritics.json`.
 This file has almost identical structure like the files within `src/` and will be in a valid `.json` format which can not contain comments.

-This distribution file is automatically generated when a pull request is merged using a build that is running on Travis CI.
+This distribution file is automatically generated when a pull request targeting the master branch is merged using a build that is running on Travis CI.
 This workflow has been chosen to allow contributions without a Git clone or command line things in general.

+The file will be generated to a uniquely named folder, e.g. `v1`.
+In case the JSON structure changes, it's then possible to generate it to a different folder.
+This makes sure that components depending on the old file structure will still work.

 While the dist branch contains all data, a server-side component is used to serve and filter them.